 I may make a fixed-price bid on your project, if you’ve had it thoroughly roadmapped.
 (Ideally by me; I’m open to going by other people’s roadmaps, but will need to read the roadmap before I bid.)
 Project-based work is done remotely (barring any meetings we agree on before starting), on the schedule we agree on for completion and any other milestones.

 2: Buying My Time

 You must already have good software engineering processes and tooling set up.
-(If you don’t, perhaps you need my advice service first, and time to act on it!)
+(If you don’t, perhaps you need my advice service first!)

 3: As Part of my Advice Service

 This would be done as part of my “advising your team” service offering, so go see that page.
 It’s much more expensive, and the goal is not so much to contribute towards the software being finished, but rather to observe the problems your team is having, “lead by example”, and make recommendations about processes, tools, techniques, etc. So, if you just want me to write software for you, I wouldn’t advise this way… but it’s here for completeness.